 Murphy Signs New Gun Law

-by Teddy Machera, Staff Writer
+by Teddy Machera, Staff Editor

 In December, Governor Murphy signed a new gun law for the state of New Jersey.
 On top of increasing gun permit fees, the law essentially put a ban on guns in sensitive places such as public gatherings and airports.
 However, since December, Governor Murphy’s new gun laws have run into numerous roadblocks at the federal level.
 In recent days, new setbacks have further devastated these laws.